ikatic/VectorDB/README.md

 # VectorDb

-A simple in-memory vector database implementation in C# that supports local embeddings using Ollama.
+A simple in-memory vector database implementation in C# that supports local embeddings using Ollama's nomic-embed-text model.

 ## Features